neema20/SimplyU/README.md

 Since it's Open-Source, you can make your Own Version of it, or mod it to your hearts content.

+SimpliiU is licensed under the GNU GPL Open-Source License Agreement (v3).
+By using this Program, you're Agreeing to these Terms!
+Since this Program is Open-Source, you may modify the Software to your hearts content.

 ##What to do:
 * Finish Self Hosting
 * Fix some bugs